Sonotsugipaa/apcf/README.md

 compact{1=1 2=[3 4[1]]group{22.73=37.22}a=[]}
 ```

+- No indentation dependent syntax, oh hi Python.
-- As described by the value of "groupname", it is allowed and non-redundant
+- As described by the value of "group.name", it is allowed and non-redundant
   to use the full key of an entry as the name of a group and viceversa;
   they do not overlap.
 - The lines "`another-key.subkey = 7`" and
   "`another-key { subkey = 7 }`" are equivalent and perfectly redundant:
-  when multiple entries have the same key, only the last is to be considered.
+  when multiple entries have the same key, only the last one is to be
+  considered.
-- As shown by the last line, despite the name of this format,
+- As shown by the last line, despite the name of this language,
-  APCF can be pretty compressed.
+  APCF can be pretty synthetic.
-  Or just pretty.
+  Or just pretty, it's up to you.

 # Build And Install